ibnou-dieng/ViTSel/README.md

 ViTSel
 ================

-## VitSel: Visualization Tool for Selection
+## Visualization Tool for Selection

 A decision-support tool to ease selection by visualizing results of a multi-environmental, multi-trait analysis